vanderlee/colorpicker/README.md

 		HEX3 format if possible or HEX format otherwise:
 			['HEX3', 'HEX']

-	dragggable:			true
+	dragggable (true)
 		Make the dialog draggable if the header is visible and the dialog is not inline.

-	duration:			'fast'
+	duration ('fast')
 		Same as jQueryUI DatePicker.

-	hsv:				true
+	hsv (true)
 		Whether or not to show the inputs for HSV.

-	inline:				true
+	inline (true)
 		If set to false, attaching to a non-input will still make the dialog a popup instead of inline.
 Make sure you handle events to catch the color change, otherwise you can't use the color.

-	inlineFrame			true
+	inlineFrame (true)
 		If enabled, shows a border and background when inline.
 Disabling may allow closer integration.

-	layout:				{ ... }
+	layout ({ ... })
 		Set the position of elements in a table layout.
 		You could create any layout possible with HTML tables by specifying cell position and size of each part.
 		@todo document how this works.

-	limit:				''
+	limit ('')
 		Limit the selectable colors to any of the predefined limits:
 			''			No limitations, allow 8bpp color for a palette of all 16 million colors.
 			'websafe'	Set of 216 colors composed of 00, 33, 66, 99, cc
 						and ff color channel values in #rrggbb.
 			'nibble'	4 bits per color, can be easily converted to #rgb format.
 						The palette is limited to 4096 colors.
 			'binary'	Allow only #00 or #ff as color channel values for primary	colors only; only 8 colors are available with this limit.
 			'name'		Limit to closest color name.

-	modal:
+	modal (false)
 		Ensures no other controls on screen can be used while the dialog is opened.
 		Also look at showCancelButton and closeOnEscape to use in combination with the modal option. closeOnOutside is redundant when used with modal.

-	mode:				'h'
+	mode ('h')
 		Determines the functionality of the map and bar components.
 Allowed values are; 'h', 's', 'l', 'r', 'g', 'b' or 'a', for hue, saturation, luminosity, red, green, blue and alpha respectively.

-	parts:				''
+	parts ('')
 		Determine which parts to display.
 		Use any of the preset names ('full', 'popup' or 'inline') or specify an array of part names (i.e. ['header', 'map', 'bar', 'hex', 'hsv',